prometheus/prometheus/docs/configuration/configuration.md

 # It is mutually exclusive with `client_secret`.
 [ client_secret_file: <filename> ]

-# Specify scopes for the token request.
+# Scopes for the token request.
 scopes:
   [ - <string> ... ]